tomlurge/visionion/README.md

 			// bwa

 Overview data on clients and relays:
-We have some very general data on all relays: total count, software version, operating system version, total bandwidth provided and consumed.
+We have some very general data on all relays and bridges: total count, software version, operating system version, total bandwidth provided and consumed.
 Correspondingly we have quite general data on clients: how many clients in total were connected to the tor network via bridges or directly via guard nodes.
 These two fit well together.
 We also know which IP-version and which obfuscation techniques clients use.